Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_13.svg
         isVisible: true
         useCaseDescription: >-
-          Easily create and securely share Waterfall charts (and many others) that are connected to the central model, its assumptions and analyses.
+          Easily create and share Waterfall charts — and many others — that are connected to the central model, its assumptions and analyses.
         useCaseURL: /solutions/create-waterfall-charts/